swig-fortran/flibcpp/README.md

 Currently it's designed around the C++11 standard library, and it instantiates 32- and 64-bit integers as well as double-precision floats.
+All operations directly manipulate arrays of Fortran-owned data to minimize overhead.

+## Capabilities

+Functionality includes:

+- Sorting, both canonical and with custom comparison function
+- Binary search for indices in a sorted array
+- Pseudo-random number generation, including a Gaussian/normal distribution

 ## Getting started